zzzprojects/learn-orm/tutorials/roslyn-scripting/evaluate-a-script-with-parameters.md

 }
 ```

-The `CSharpScript.Create` method creates a script and then the `RunAsync` method executes that script multiple times in a `for loop.
+The `CSharpScript.Create` method creates a script, and then the `RunAsync` method executes that script multiple times in a `for loop.

 You can also use the `CreateDelegate` method of a `Script` class to create a delegate to a script.
 The delegate doesn't hold compilation resources alive.